ALT-JS/CHAIRS_Processing/README.md

 This repository can help you to generate a ground-truth of the objects in the CHAIRS dataset.
 It also provides our clear and verified inference to the unknown information in the dataset.

+**correlations.csv**: The first column is the object_id, and the corresponding row of every object_id is the folders that contain this object in IMG_FOLDER.
+Sorry for the jankiness of it.

-**infer.py** : About how we infer the labels corresponding to parts of the chairs.
+**infer.py**: About how we infer the labels corresponding to parts of the chairs.

 **frame_statics.py**: To generate frame info for each object.